Lothiard/Lothiard/README.md

 - 👋 Hi, I’m @Lothiard
 - 👀 I’m interested in learning how to code, primarily c++.
 I've been interested in making games since I was a kid and I finally got to the point where I actually committed.
-- 🌱 I’m currently learning c++ in school, that's why I want to focus on that language instead of learning something easier at first.
+- 🌱 I’m currently learning c++ and unreal on Ben Tristem's course.
 - 📫 If you want to reach me: my discord is Lothiard59#4851, I'm on here most of the time.

 <!---